-Because of its special significance as a placeholder for unknown or inapplicable values, nil is comparable to every kind of object in a selection block, and every kind of object is comparable to nil.
+Nil is a special case for equality index comparisons.
+Because of its special significance as a placeholder for unknown or inapplicable values, nil is comparable to every kind of object, and every kind of object is comparable to nil.
+Since the appearance of nil signifies a value that is not there, less than and greater than comparison results will not include nil values.